sampuka/mlist/README.md

 If you actually cared to test this, I would be surprised if you didn't find a lot of bugs.

 # Documentation
+(sorry, but I can't really be bothered to look up code markdown ;) )

 To create a linked list you do

 struct mlist *head = NULL;